Amasa J. Parker

-Amasa Junius Parker (June 2, 1807 – May 13, 1890) was an attorney, politician and judge from New York.
-He is most notable for his service as a member of the New York State Assembly (1834), a U.S. Representative (1837-1839), and a justice of the New York Supreme Court.
+Amasa Junius Parker (June 2, 1807 – May 13, 1890) was a 19th Century American attorney, politician and judge from New York.
+He is most notable for his service as a member of the New York State Assembly (1834), a U.S. Representative (1837-1839), and a justice of the New York Supreme Court (1847-1855).

-A native of Sharon, Connecticut and the son of a prominent clergyman and educator, Parker was raised in upstate New York, received his education from his father and a series of private tutors, and attended Union College, from which he graduated in 1825.
-He embarked on a career as a teacher and school principal, which he pursued while studying law.
-After attaining admission to the bar in 1828, he practiced in Delhi as the junior partner of his uncle, Amasa Parker.
-Active in politics as a Democrat, Parker served as Delaware County District Attorney from 1833 to 1836.
-He was a member of the New York State Assembly in 1834 and a regent of the University of the State of New York from 1835 to 1844.
-He represented Delaware and Broome Counties in the 25th Congress (1837-1839), after which he returned to practicing law until he became a judge.

-In 1844, Parker moved to Albany to begin serving as a judge of the New York State Circuit Court, a position he held until 1847.
-Parker became a justice of the New York Supreme Court in 1847, and served until 1855.
-In 1854, Parker served as an ex officio judge on the New York Court of Appeals.
-After leaving the bench, he again resumed the practice of law.
-Parker was a founder of Albany Law School in 1851, and was the unsuccessful Democratic nominee for governor in 1856 and 1858.
-In 1867-68 he was a delegate to the state constitutional convention.

-Parker died in Albany on May 13, 1890.
-He was buried at Albany Rural Cemetery.

 Early life

-Amasa Junius Parker was born in Sharon, Connecticut on 2 June 1807, the son of Anna (née Fenn) and Rev. Daniel Parker.
+Amasa Junius Parker was born in Sharon, Connecticut on June 2, 1807, the son of Anna (née Fenn) and Rev. Daniel Parker.
 His father was a Congregational clergyman, and also a teacher in Greenville, New York, and elsewhere.
 Parker's family moved to Hudson, New York, in 1816, where he was instructed by his father and several private tutors.
 At age 16 in 1823, he was hired as a teacher and principal of Hudson's academy, where he worked until 1827.
 In 1825, Parker underwent a comprehensive examination at Union College which covered the curriculum of the school's entire four year program.
 He passed easily, and received his degree as a member of that year's graduating class.
 In 1827, he began the study of law with attorney John W. Edmonds.
 He completed his studies in the Delhi office of his uncle Amasa Parker, was admitted to the bar in 1828, and commenced practice in partnership with his uncle.